John Lewis: March (2013)

 In 2013, Lewis became the first member of Congress to write a graphic novel, with the launch of a trilogy titled March.
 The March trilogy is a black and white comics trilogy about the Civil Rights Movement, told through the perspective of civil rights leader and U.S. Congressman John Lewis.
 The first volume, March: Book One is written by Lewis and Andrew Aydin, illustrated and lettered by Nate Powell and was published in August 2013, the second volume, March: Book Two was published in January 2015 and the final volume, March: Book Three was published in August 2016.

-In an August 2014 interview, Lewis cited the influence of a 1958 comic book, Martin Luther King and the Montgomery Story, on his decision to adapt his experience to the graphic novel format.
+In an August 2014 interview, Lewis, aged 74, cited the influence of a 1958 comic book, Martin Luther King and the Montgomery Story, on his decision to adapt his experience to the graphic novel format.
 March: Book One became a number one New York Times bestseller for graphic novels and spent more than a year on the lists.

 March: Book One received an "Author Honor" from the American Library Association's 2014 Coretta Scott King Book Awards, which honors an African American author of a children's book.
 Book One also became the first graphic novel to win a Robert F. Kennedy Book Award, receiving a "Special Recognition" bust in 2014.

 March: Book One was selected by first-year reading programs in 2014 at Michigan State University, Georgia State University, and Marquette University.

 March: Book Two was released in 2015 and immediately became both a New York Times and Washington Post bestseller for graphic novels.

 The release of March: Book Three in August 2016 brought all three volumes into the top 3 slots of the New York Times bestseller list for graphic novels for 6 consecutive weeks.
 The third volume was announced as the recipient of the 2017 Printz Award for excellence in young-adult literature, the Coretta Scott King Award, the YALSA Award for Excellence in Nonfiction, the 2016 National Book Award in Young People's Literature, and the Sibert Medal at the American Library Association's annual Midwinter Meeting in January 2017.

 The March trilogy received the Carter G. Woodson Book Award in the Secondary (grades 7–12) category in 2017.